Andrei-Khadziukou/petclinic-platform-services/README.md

 It is responsible for hiding other services from external world.
 See more details [here](/gateway/).

 ## Service discovery server
 It is responsible for service discovering, other services registration on it.
 See more details [here](/service-discovery/).

+## Authentication server
+It is responsible for storing information about authentication and authorization.
+See more details [here](/auth-server/).